 At Fairway Divorce Solutions, we are constantly encouraged to obtain more education that helps us advance as the leading experts in our field.
-I recently attended the Child-Centred Continuum Seminar and believe that a lot of the topics mentioned in the seminar should be shared publicly.
+I recently attended the Child-Centred Continuum Seminar, and I believe that a lot of the topics mentioned in the seminar should be shared publicly.
 One of the questions that were brought to our attention was:

 Should children have a voice when their parents decide to split up?
 And if so, how can we incorporate that in the decision making process?